DavideDaniel/whofundsme/README.md

 ### WhoFundsMe
-Check out what sectors and industries fund our politics.
+Check out what sectors and industries fund our politics at [WhoFundsMe](whofundsme.hacktivist.io)

-All data aggregated from opensecrets.org and The Sunlight Foundation.
+*Please Note* - Continuously aggregating data from opensecrets.org and The Sunlight Foundation so there might be missing information.
+Please check back soon!

 ##### To run locally
 * Run command: ```npm run build```
-* Run command: ```node ./server.js```
+* Run command: ```npm run serve```
 * Go to ```http://localhost:4000```

 #### Tech